-Yoga is becoming more and more popular in society as a way to keep fit, to help socialise and to reduce stress.
-Yoga is fantastic for the mother and the baby during pregnancy but your yoga activites may need to change as you become more pregnant.
+Yoga is becoming increasingly popular in society as a way to keep fit, to help socialise and to reduce stress.
+Yoga is fantastic for the mother and the baby during pregnancy but your yoga activites may need to change throughout your pregnancy to best support your changing body.
 We’ve written this article to help demystify any confusion when it comes to pregnancy Yoga.

 What is yoga?

-You might have heard of yoga, even if you’re not exactly sure what it is.
-This spiritual and ascetic discipline of Indian culture has become a real trend.
+You will no doubt have heard of yoga, perhaps even been to the odd class but may not be aware of exactly what it is.
+This spiritual and ascetic discipline of Indian culture has become a real trend in western society over the last few decades.
 It involves many different tasks which you try to control your body.
 Most famously, you may recognize yoga when someone tries to flex their body into a number of different body postures.
 There are also exercises to help practice calming yourself down and controlling your breathing.
 The health benefits of yoga have been empirically supported and help with everything from your physical to mental health.
 If nothing else, it is a great way to relax.

 Benefits of yoga while pregnant